-AVF 213 Advanced Meteorology
+AVF 213 Advanced Meteorology 5 (55/0)

-This course is designed for aviation majors but it is helpful for the non-aviation major to understand meteorology at a more advanced level.
+Prerequisite: AVF 113 or Chief Pilot permission This course is designed for aviation majors but it is helpful for the non-aviation major to understand meteorology at a more advanced level.
 This course will cover the nature and utility of atmosphere, winds, temperature, moisture, air masses and frontal systems, weather forecasting utilizing charts and reports available from FAA and NWS.
 This course will incorporate techniques for flying in various weather conditions.
+NS

-AVF 221 Commercial Pilot Ground School
+AVF 221 Commercial Pilot Ground School 4